anir-tubi/tubi-roku/README.md

 8\.
 Email Roku Partner Success to let them know the build is in their queue.

 9\.
-Push the tag corresponding to the build that was just pushed to Github `git push origin x_y_z`
+Push the tag corresponding to the build that was just pushed to Github `$ git push origin x_y_z`

 10\.
 Create a release on Github
 - From the following link, find the tag that was just pushed to Github, and click on the link for that tag.